Tackling fluffy clouds: robust field boundary delineation across global agricultural landscapes with Sentinel-1 and Sentinel-2 Time Series: Results

 Table \ref{how_much_cloud} shows the numerical performance in terms of IoU on the raster predictions.
 We observe a degradation in IoU performance between the $[0,20]\%$ and $[20,50]\%$ cloud coverage intervals when the maximum number of time instances is limited to 16, with IoU dropping from $\sim 0.8\pm 0.2$ to $\sim 0.6\pm 0.3$.
 This pattern is consistent whether the maximum number of time instances is 16 or 32.
 However, when the lower cloud coverage is fixed at 0, the performance between the $[0,20]\%$ and $[0,50]\%$ intervals remains nearly identical (within error bars).

-To fully appreciate the effectiveness of our algorithm's cloud tolerance, we also visualize sourced imagery from S2 tile 54HXE within the $[0,20]\%$ (Fig \ref{54hxe_cloud_20}) and $[20,40]\%$ (Fig \ref{54hxe_cloud_40}) intervals, alongside the corresponding predictions (Fig \ref{54hxe_preds_wth_cloud}).
+To fully appreciate the effectiveness of our algorithm's cloud tolerance, we also visualize sourced imagery from S2 tile 54HXE within the $[20,40]\%$ (Fig \ref{54hxe_cloud_40}) interval, alongside the corresponding predictions (Fig \ref{54hxe_preds_wth_cloud}).
 As seen, there is some degradation when input imagery is restricted to 20-40\% cloud coverage, but the results remain practically useful.